RisshiN24/my-react-website/README.md

 ## Features

-Home Page: Welcome message and brief overview.
+Home Page: Welcome message and brief overview including headshot.

-About Page: Information about hobbies and interests.
+About Page: Information about my personal story and some of my professional + non-professional interests.

 Experience Page: Details about work experience and projects.

-Header and Footer Components: Navigation and contact information.
+Header and Footer Components: Navigation and links to my GitHub, Kaggle, and LinkedIn.

 ## Setup Instructions